10 Best VPNs for Android in 2023 — Safe Apps for Your Phone

 - Worry-free plans have a 30-day money-back guarantee

 ZenMate is a solid Android VPN that offers great value for the cost.
 Although it doesn’t have the biggest server network, it makes up for this with good speeds, strong security, and unlimited device connections.
-I found its subscription packages very affordable and saved the most with the 3-year plan, which is only $1.51 per month.
+I found its subscription packages very affordable and saved the most with the 1-year + 6 months plan, which is only $1.99 per month.

 For your Android security and data privacy, ZenMate is a no-logs VPN with military-grade encryption, DNS and IP leak protection, and a kill switch.
 I put 20+ servers through extensive tests and found my connection was always fully disguised.
 ZenMate stores your name and email address for marketing and technical purposes but keep no logs of your actual VPN activity.